 Unlike London’s Olympic Park regeneration, the Royal Docks do not provide a clean slate for development.
 The Royal Docks are home to some of London’s iconic institutions such as London’s ExCeL exhibition area, London City Airport and the University of East London.
 Any new development or masterplan will therefore needed to work around these institutions.
 To facilitate the development process, the Docks were subdivided into five large development areas: Royal Victoria, Royal Albert Dock, Silvertown, Gallions Reach and Royal Albert Basin.

-The GLA together with Newham and the LEP jointly commissioned the engineering firm Arup, to undertake an infrastructure prioritisation strategy to transform the Royal Docks.
-Following heavy consultation with all the stakeholders, Arup submitted its infrastructure investment proposal to Daniel Bridge in April 2016.
-The proposal listed a 39 key projects, amounting to over £350 million of investment that they considered vital to the success of the Royal Docks.
+The GLA together with Newham and the LEP recently commissioned the engineering firm Arup, to undertake an infrastructure prioritisation strategy to transform the Royal Docks.
+The full strategy is in the documentation below, which divided the area into themes and zones dependant on the current and future uses in the Docks.
+Their proposal also listed 39 key projects, amounting to over £350 million of investment that they considered vital to the success of the Royal Docks.
 These projects were divided into five categories: